Elliot-Chan-120/DataSift/README.md

 # these are just to unpack / load the dataset
 from pathlib import Path
 import pickle as pkl

-# NOTE: currently only works for classifiers containing feature_importances_ attribute!
-# Future improvements would be to apply this to other classifiers such as Linear models, NNs .etc.

 def refine_features():
     classifier = XGBClassifier()  # load up base model